PacktPublishing/Modern-Time-Series-Forecasting-with-Python-2E/README.md

 for tabular data easy and accessible.
 Originally from Thiruvananthapuram, India, Manu currently resides in Bengaluru, India, with his wife and son.

+**Jeff Tackes**
+is a seasoned data scientist specializing in demand forecasting with over a decade of industry experience.
+Currently he is at Kraft Heinz, where he leads the research team in charge of demand forecasting.
+He has pioneered the development of best-in-class forecasting systems utilized by leading Fortune 500 companies.
+Jeff’s approach combines a robust data-driven methodology with innovative strategies, enhancing forecasting models and business outcomes significantly.
+Leading cross-functional teams, Jeff has designed and implemented demand forecasting systems that have markedly improved forecast accuracy, inventory optimization, and customer satisfaction.
+His proficiency in statistical modeling, machine learning, and advanced analytics has led to the implementation of forecasting methodologies that consistently surpass industry norms.
+Jeff’s strategic foresight and his capability to align forecasting initiatives with overarching business objectives have established him as a trusted advisor to senior executives and a prominent expert in the data science domain.
+Additionally, Jeff actively contributes to the open-source community, notably to PyTimeTK, where he develops tools that enhance time series analysis capabilities.
+He currently resides in Chicago, IL with his wife and son.

 ### Download a free PDF